caprica/vlcj/README.md

 Tutorials
 ---------

-At the present time, the available tutorials are for vlcj-3.
-Whilst the underlying conecpts are the same for vlcj-4, the API has changed and this is not yet reflected in those tutorials.

-New tutorials for vlcj-4 will come soon.
+New tutorials for vlcj-4 are available [here](http://capricasoftware.co.uk/projects/vlcj-4/tutorials).

 There are simple tests or demo applications available for pretty much every aspect of vlcj functionality, these are provided in the